krolikbrunatny/mmtnet/content/workshops.md

 Send an email to workshops@makemethink.net to sign up.

+Not sure if this course is the right fit for you?
+Please get in touch! 🤗

 We do not accept students who are being pressured by parents to take the workshop.
 Students need to be able to handle their own email correspondence.

 ---